Employee Theft Prevention Guide - Statics

 B. Going with Prosecution

-Despite the percentage of employees who conduct theft, there are actually very few who will be prosecuted for it.
+Despite the percentage of employees committing theft, very few will be prosecuted.
 Several reasons exist for why prosecution may not occur.
-A part of it is the lack of evidence for a prosecutor to take it to trial.
+One is the lack of evidence for a prosecutor to take it to trial.
 However, a strong CCTV solution can help overcome this obstacle.

-The prosecution may not be able to gain restitution for the Company depending on how much or what was stolen.
-It can be very costly to prosecute, so companies often look at the costs of trial versus letting the employee go.
+Depending on the amount or nature of the theft, the prosecution may not be able to recover restitution for the Company.
+Prosecution can be very costly, so companies often consider trial costs rather than letting the employee go.

-While it is dramatic to have the employee taken in handcuffs, it is better to have an organized case.
+While handcuffing the employee is dramatic, it is better to have an organized case.
 When the case is well organized and documented, it can be turned over to a prosecutor.
-The prosecutor will decide if the case should be tried or if a plea bargain should be given.
+The prosecutor will decide whether the case should be tried or whether a plea bargain should be given.

-There are instances where losing the case in criminal court can incite a civil lawsuit based on malicious prosecution, which is another consideration to make before taking on the prosecution.
+In some instances, losing the case in criminal court can incite a civil lawsuit based on malicious prosecution, another consideration before taking on the trial.

 C. Seeking Restitution